-A citizen committee developed the Capital Improvement Plan, with technical assistance from the City staff.
-The City's capital plan is increasingly challenging to complete due to the number of beneficial projects which compete for limited funding.
-The plan identifies definitive funding for projects over the next three years that honors previous commitments and continues to adhere to the \$2.00/\$1,000 debt service rate limitation.
+As previously discussed by the Mayor and City Council the City did not convene a citizen committee, this year, to develop and present a Capital Improvement Plan.
+Due to the committee's diligent work in prior years and the extraordinary large number of priority projects competing for limited funding, staff prepared the proposed plan identifying definitive funding for projects over the next three years, honors previous commitments and continues to adhere to the \$2.00/\$1,000 debt service rate limitation.
 Proposed projects are identified for the fourth and fifth year of the plan, but the funding is tentative or listed as "to-be-determined".